digiapulssi/docker-zabbix-agent/README.md

 The following items support monitoring Docker containers running in the host.

-A template file for Zabbix server is included: [templates/docker-monitoring.xml]
+A template file for Zabbix server is included: [docker-monitoring.xml](templates/docker-monitoring.xml).
+The template items use active agent checks.

 Supported items: